Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Closed system, hydrostatic
 These are also known as MacKensie-type pingos.

-Closed sstem pingos are formed in areas of continuous permafrost.
+Closed system pingos are formed in areas of continuous permafrost.
 They develop in flat areas below lakes.
 The talik (typically fine soil, sediment or sand) below the lake is saturated by the lake, and remains as talik due to the lake's relative warmth.
 Over time, the lake may become infilled with organic matter or sediment (or the water drains), reducing its insulating effect.
-Permafrost thus is able to advance, surrounding the area of saturated soil, even trapping it by advancing between the saturated area and lake.
-Over time, the permafrost continues to advance, resulting in the

-These pingos develop below lakes, due to the immediate water supply.
-Lake water enters the talik as it is trapped between the frozen surface above and permafrost advancing during cooler periods.
-The talik becomes saturated quickly and hydrostatic pressure compresses this as much as possible, forcing out any warmer air bubbles.
-Due to the persistence of permafrost, it forces this saturated talik to freeze, becoming an ice lens, and expanding upwards into the familiar dome we know, love and recognise as a pingo.
+The permafrost thus is able to advance, surrounding the area of saturated soil, even trapping it by advancing between the saturated area and lake.
+Gradually the permafrost continues to advance, putting the water under hydrostatic pressure and making it rise upwards where it meets the cooler permafrost.
+This forms the ice core, and the hydrostatic pressure continuously feeds the ice, pushing the land above upwards into the familar pingo shape.

 ### Ice-wedge polygons